-What Should I Expect From My First Mammogram?
+What Should I Expect During My First Mammogram

 Most women have their first mammogram between the ages of 35 and 40, depending on their personal and family medical history.
 This test is very common, and for good reason – it’s effective for detecting abnormal changes in breast tissue caused by various breast diseases.

 That’s not to say that if your physician has recommended a mammogram, he or she thinks that you have breast cancer.
 Mammograms are often used for preventive purposes and most produce normal results.
 However, in the event that your mammogram shows anything out of the ordinary, your physician can provide you with a prompt explanation and recommend an appropriate plan of action.